-- Only degrees and courses from a regionally accredited institution will be accepted.
+- Only degrees and courses from regionally accredited institutions will be accepted.

 - Courses used in the completion of a previous degree program may not be reused.

-- Fractional credit is never rounded on a cumulative GPA and major GPA nor on the total minimum credits required for a Gonzaga degree.
+- Fractional credit is never rounded on a cumulative GPA and major GPA.
+Credit is not waived toward the total minimum credits required for a Gonzaga degree.

 - Course attendance is not allowed without official registration and financial confirmation.

 - Payment of all indebtedness to Gonzaga University, the return of all equipment to the appropriate entity, and the return of all books to Foley Library are required prior to a prospective graduate's departure from Gonzaga.
 Holds may be placed on transcripts and diplomas for any of these or other deficiencies.

 - Formal application for graduation: students must file an application and pay the graduation application fee according to the instructions and dates published by the University Registrar.
 Degrees will be awarded upon completion of all requirements as of March, May, June, August, October, or December, with one public commencement ceremony held on the second Saturday in May.

 - Once a student has graduated from the University and a degree has been posted, no further change can be made to the academic record (i.e. grade changes).